CHAKRELLAH44/CHAKRELLAH44/README.md

   - Passionate programmer with a hunger for growth in computer science 💻
   - Engineer in her girlie era 💅
   - Speed and adrenaline lover 🚀
-  - Engineering student with a sweet tooth and a passion for pastries 🧁
+  - Turning flour, sugar, and code into something delicious 🍪👩‍🍳
+  - In love with lyrics that touch the soul and beats that move the body 🎶❤️